brianedelman/egg-breaker-game/Jonny Gamespace/JONNYREADME.txt

 I am of the opinion that my life belongs to the whole community, and as long as I live it is my privilege to do for it whatever I can."

 -George Bernard Shaw

+"Thank you for putting all of this information into baby language for me.
+Just because I need baby language does not mean I need Baby Park.
+Stop picking Baby Park, it's been 3 years of you jokers picking Baby Park.
+I've HAD IT!!!"

+-Joe Bisciotti